hectorcorrea/solr-for-newbies/tutorial.md

 Notice that unlike a relational database, where only a handful field types are available to choose from (e.g. integer, date, boolean, char, and varchar) in Solr there are lots of predefined field types available out of the box, and each of them with its own configuration.

 **Note for Solr 4.x users:** In Solr 4 the default mechanism to update the schema was by editing the file `schema.xml`.
 Starting in Solr 5 the default mechanism is through the "Managed Schema Definition" which uses the Schema API to add, edit, and remove fields.
-There is a `managed-schema` file with the same information as `schema.xml` but you are not supposed to edit this file.
+There is now a `managed-schema` file with the same information as `schema.xml` but you are not supposed to edit this file.
 See section "Managed Schema Definition in SolrConfig" in the [Solr Reference Guide 5.0 (PDF)](https://archive.apache.org/dist/lucene/solr/ref-guide/apache-solr-ref-guide-5.0.pdf) for more information about this.

 ## Fields in our schema